 University of Virginia Press, 2015

-— chosen by Matthew Wickman, Founding Director of the Humanities Center at Brigham Young University
+— chosen by Matt Wickman, Founding Director of the Humanities Center at Brigham Young University

 Eric Gidal presents the argument, as ingenious as it is persuasive, that the Ossian poems register the emotive effects of environmental change.
 This contention predicates itself on a portrait of the Ossian poems as modern artifacts, less the translations than the creations of James Macpherson.
 But as Gidal shows, these poems resounded across the eighteenth and nineteenth centuries in Scotland and Ireland as tokens of the type of natural catastrophe that Rob Nixon calls ‘slow violence’.
 Macpherson thus becomes the oracle of a later age of environmental consciousness, once as he spoke ventriloquially for the fallen warriors of an early, heroic age.